jezhumble/cdsite/_pages/foundations/continuous-integration.md

 Combining the work of multiple developers is hard.
 Software systems are complex, and an apparently simple, self-contained change to a single file can easily have unintended consequences which compromise the correctness of the system.
 As a result, some teams have developers work isolated from each other on their own branches, both to keep trunk / master stable, and to prevent them treading on each other's toes.

-However over time, these branches diverge from each other.
+However, over time these branches diverge from each other.
 While merging a single one of these branches into mainline is not usually troublesome, the work required to integrate multiple long-lived branches into mainline is usually painful, requiring significant amounts of re-work as conflicting assumptions of developers are revealed and must be resolved.

 Teams using long-lived branches often require code freezes, or even integration and stabilization phases, as they work to integrate these branches prior to a release.
 Despite modern tooling, this process is still expensive and unpredictable.
 On teams larger than a few developers, the integration of multiple branches requires multiple rounds of regression testing and bug fixing to validate that the system will work as expected following these merges.
 This problem becomes exponentially more severe as team sizes grow, and as branches become more long-lived.